How to Make WWWow with

 All right, let's go!

-Magento does also have a paid version, but it is only meant for the biggest companies as the monthly costs may reach tens of thousands of dollars.
+Magento also has a paid version, but it is only meant for the biggest companies as the monthly costs may reach tens of thousands of dollars.

 Both solutions are quite popular ones – Shopify is a more common choice because of its user-friendliness and simplicity, which is important to millions of small and medium-sized businesses.

-Data indicates that Magento is used by over 162 thousand shops worldwide, while Shopify is favored by almost 3 million, 744 thousand stores.
+According to the latest data from Statista, as of January 2024, Magento is used by over 239 thousand shops worldwide, while Shopify is favored by almost 3.6 million stores.

 headless_shopify_